 More than one way to enjoy Fudge Cookies

-This recipe for a peanut butter cookie is amazing in itself, but add the chocolate fudge center and it is over the top good.
-If you want to try some variations you can try substituting the chocolate fudge center for some different fillings.
-You can do frosting in the center or a chewy caramel.
+This recipe for a peanut butter cookie is amazing in itself, but add the chocolate fudge center and it is over-the-top good.
+If you want to try some variations you can try substituting the chocolate fudge center for some different fillings like frosting in the center or a chewy caramel.
 We have also added chocolate candy in the center, like little peanut butter cups or Rolos.

 We have so many cookie recipes that we love in our family, it’s always hard to decide which one to make!
 If you are looking for more yummy cookie ideas be sure to check out our full list of cookies and cookie bars HERE.

 I love all the yummy treats that our family makes around the Holidays.
-These Peanut Butter Fudge Puddles are just one of our favorite Christmas treats.
+These Peanut Butter Fudge Cookies are just one of our favorite Christmas treats.
+Another favorite is the Super Easy See’s Fudge.
 You can find the list of all our favorite treats for Christmas HERE.
 It has some amazing sweets that are perfect for neighbor gifts and Holiday parties, like homemade caramels, peanut clusters, cinnamon almonds, german chocolate fudge, and peppermint bark brownies!

 How to make Peanut Butter Fudge Cookies

 - In mixing bowl, cream butter, peanut butter and sugars.
 Add egg and vanilla.

 - Stir together flour, baking soda and salt.
 Add to creamed mixture.
 Mix well.

 - Chill for 1 hour.
 Shape into small balls.
 Place in lightly greased mini muffin tins.
 Bake at 325 for 14 minutes or until lightly browned.

 - Remove from oven and immediately make "wells" in the center of each cookie (sometimes this will happen automatically) Cool in pan for 5 minutes, then carefully remove to wire rack.